When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works.

 Modify Your Routers Admin Interface Passcode

-Numerous modem makers avail smartphone applications to configure the modems.
-You can use this if your new modem has one.
+Numerous modem makers offer smartphone applications for configuring modems.
+If your new modem has one, you can use it.
 Sometimes, this may be the only way you can configure the modem.

 If there’s no application, or if you prefer the modem’s web-based UI, link your laptop to the router using an ethernet cable.